Faculty of Economics and Administration, Lorestan University, Khoram Abad, Iran.

-Faculty of Economics and Administration, University of Lorestan, Khoram Abad, Iran.
+Faculty of Economics and Administration, Lorestan University, Khoram Abad, Iran

 Faculty of Management and Economics, University of Tarbiat Modares, Tehran, Iran.